 The main requirements of the rules about the format of vehicle registration plates are:

-A new registration number format was announced in Budget 2013.
-From January 2013 each year will have two registration periods.
+Since January 2013 each year has two registration periods.
 The sequence takes the form of a separate 3-digit year identifier for the first and second 6-month periods of the year, for example, 131 and 132 respectively.

 You can view images of acceptable vehicle registration plates here.